Relatively Open Gromov-Witten Invariants for Symplectic Manifolds of Lower Dimensions: Orietation

 Denote the determinant line bundle of family of Fredholm operators $D^\#$ by Denote We define a subspace We can obtain a lemma similar to the Lemma \ref{9-A-orient}

-\begin{Lemma} The combination of the relative $Pin^\pm$ structure of $(X,L)$ and the orientation of $L$ if it is orientable determines a canonical orientation of ${\cal L}^{\#'}|_{\mathfrak{B}^\#}$. \end{Lemma} Proof.
+\begin{Lemma} Let $(X,L)$ be a symplectic Lagrangian pair and $L$ be relatively $Pin^\pm$.
+The combination of the relative $Pin^\pm$ structure of $(X,L)$ and the orientation of $L$ if it is orientable determines a canonical orientation of ${\mathcal L}^{\#'}|_{\mathfrak{B}^\#}$. \end{Lemma} Proof.
 It is similar to the proof of Lemma \ref{9-A-orient} and the arguments in Proposition 3.3 of \cite{So}, the modifications take place when we apply the Proposition \ref{A.1.1} and the Remark after it to the two restricted $Pin$ boundary value problems And we have an isomorphism

-Using the same argument of homotopy uniqueness in the proof of Proposition \ref{9-A.2.1}, we can similarly obtain the following \begin{Proposition} The combination of the orientations of $L$if it is orientable and the choice of relative $Pin^\pm$ structure $\mathfrak{P}$ on $L$ provide a canonical orientation on ${\cal L}^{\#'}$, that is to say, there exists a canonical isomorphism of line bundles
+Using the same argument of homotopy uniqueness in the proof of Proposition \ref{9-A.2.1}, we can similarly obtain the following \begin{Proposition} The combination of the orientations of $L$ if it is orientable and the choice of relative $Pin^\pm$ structure $\mathfrak{P}$ on $L$ provide a canonical orientation on ${\mathcal L}^{\#'}$, that is to say, there exists a canonical isomorphism of line bundles

 \end{Proposition}